The Glickman Contract

 Even at the most pessimistic reasonable assumption—say 5% annual appreciation, roughly half the conservative estimate used in this report—the franchise goes from $4.25 billion to approximately $11.3 billion over 20 years.
 Dundon's gain is still $7 billion.
 The renovation is still profitable for him.
 Walking away from a $4.25 billion asset over standard lease terms of $10–15 million per year remains irrational at any positive appreciation rate.
 The payoff matrix tells the same story whether Portland appreciates at 5%, 8%, or 12%.

 Tom Dundon's 2023 arena deal in Raleigh for the Carolina Hurricanes provides the most directly relevant comparison, because it involves the same owner, a similar structure (public arena funding + private surrounding development), and was negotiated by the same consultant—Dan Barrett of CAA Icon—who now represents the Blazers in Portland.
 In Raleigh, Barrett represented the public side (the Centennial Authority).
 He secured significant protections.
-In Portland, the public has no equivalent professional negotiator.
-The -A13 amendment requires hiring one, but the role is explicitly advisory and non-binding.
+In Portland, the city has engaged Carl Hirsh of Stafford Sports as an outside advisor, but his role under the -A13 amendment is advisory and non-binding—a critical difference explored in detail below.

 Source: Centennial Authority disclosures; News & Observer reporting; Raleigh City Council records; ripcitynotripoff.com.
 Portland figures from SB 1501 text and OPB/Willamette Week reporting.